sammanthp007/Encryption/README.md

 The following **required** functionality is completed:

 1\.
 Symmetric Encrypt/Decrypt
-  * [ ]  Required: Repair the symmetric encrypt and decrypt code
+  * [x]  Required: Repair the symmetric encrypt and decrypt code

 2\.
 Encrypted Message 1
-  * [ ]  Required: Decrypt the government message
+  * [x]  Required: Decrypt the government message:
+  I heard about your current situation.
+Do you know who hacked APEX? -- The Chairman
-  * [ ]  Required: Encrypt a response and include in this README
+  * [x]  Required: Encrypt a response and include in this README +EoN2h1bD20VpPlCpQt9Mz2iwPdWVkeVoS7dmbSloayvO9R8Y9CJpLogoVYBJ3G2

 3\.
 Generate Public-Private Keys
   * [ ]  Required: Repair the key generator code